raspberrypilearning/chomp-the-cheese/en/step_6.md

 ## What can you do now?

-You can find lots of other artificial intelligence (AI) and machine learning projects in the [Artificial intelligence](https://projects.raspberrypi.org/en/raspberrypi/artificial-intelligence) collection.
+There are lots of other machine learning and AI projects in the [artificial intelligence](https://projects.raspberrypi.org/en/pathways/ai-toolkit) toolkit.